PVoLan/wooden-architecture/Chapter2/index.md

 #### Gradle modules note

-Container and Application objects are placed in separated gradle module.
+Container and Application objects are placed in a separated gradle module.
 Why?
 Main reason for that, again, is dependency management.
 Container has to refer to all right-placed gradle modules (UseCases, Logic, Utilities) in order to be able to instantiate each of them.
 At the same time, we want Droid module to depend only on UseCases module, but not to Logic and Utilities, in order to prevent unwanted access from Activity.
-But if you feel yourself (and rest of your team) willful enough to refrain from direct access from Activity to Network withour gradle restrictions, you can merge Droid and App gradle modules into one.
+But if you feel yourself (and rest of your team) willful enough to refrain from direct access from Activity to Network without gradle restrictions, you can merge Droid and App gradle modules into one.

 Note that Application class is non-accessible from components (UseCases, Logic, Utilities).
 Obviously, there is a reason for that: lower-level tiers should not be able to access Application, as far as it makes them able to access UseCases via Container.
-But utilities often need application Context - for example, it is required to access file storage.
+But Utilities (and sometimes other components) often need application Context - for example, it is required to access file storage.
 It is ok to implicitly pass Application object as a Context via component constructor.

 #### One more tier?